pyjanitor-devs/pyjviz/README.md

 # pyjviz

-`pyjviz` is Python package to visual support of programmers and data engeneers efforts using `pyjanitor` package.
+`pyjviz` is Python package to deliver some level of visual support to help programmers and data engeneers to use `pyjanitor` package.
 `pyjviz` provides simple way to see method call chains flow and intermidiate results.

 ## Quick start